bacoco/repo-to-text-mcp-server/README.md

    - **Generic**: Structured JSON for any tool

 ### Example: Adding Authentication to Express App

+**Important Note**: This tool generates prompts for Gemini 2.5 Pro.
+You need to:
+1. Copy the generated prompt from this tool
+2. Paste it into Gemini 2.5 Pro (via web interface or API)
+3. Copy Gemini's response back
+4. Use the `parse_gemini_response` tool to convert it to IDE directives

 ```bash
 # Step 1: Analyze the project